web2solutions/dhxMVP/README.md

     $ npm install --global gulp-cli
     $ npm install

 ## What the boilerplate provides?

-- Starter foundation for Single Page Applications
+- Foundation for Single Page Applications
     - Main View
         - Initially Using DHTMLX Sidebar as application `wrapper and navigation`
     - Main Presenter